tooledesign/Safer-Streets-Priority-Finder/README.md

 ## Cleaning up stale user data automatically

-Similar to the above automated process, this repo includes a tool (```userDataCleanup.py```) that automatically removes old user data from the PostgreSQL server from previous model runs, if the user has been inactive for at least 6 months.
+Similar to the above automated process, this repository includes a tool (```userDataCleanup.py```) that automatically removes old user data from the PostgreSQL server from previous model runs, if the user has been inactive for at least 6 months.
 If you wish to implement this functionality, follow a similar process to set up a cronjob to regularly run the tool.

 Follow steps 1 and 2 from the above process for ```dockerManager.py``` if you have not already.